-Child Welfare PAC Canada is working with any post-secondary partners in Canada who wish to increase social mobility for current and former foster kids.
+Child Welfare PAC Canada is working with partners across Canada to increase education opportunities and social mobility for current and former foster kids.

-Finances are a significant, but not only, barrier to post-secondary studies faced by people raised in care.
-Inspired by existing programs in British Columbia and Manitoba, Child Welfare PAC has created 210+ tuition free opportunities at an additional 15 schools in 5 more provinces.
-Our end goal is similar opportunities at all post-secondary schools coast-to-coast.
+Finances are a significant barrier to post-secondary studies for people raised in care.
+Inspired by existing programs in British Columbia and Manitoba, Child Welfare PAC has partnered with colleges, universities, and non-profits like Futures Forward to create and highlight 640+ tuition free opportunities at 50 schools in 8 provinces.
+We are aiming to help create post-secondary opportunities for former youth in care from coast to coast.
 Download interactive pdf for sharing here.

 Click below for feature videos